Hitmasu/Nitter/README.md

 # Nitter [![Nuget](https://img.shields.io/nuget/v/Nitter)](https://www.nuget.org/packages/Nitter/)

-Nitter is a library to allow you mock any method on .NET.
+Nitter is a library to allow you mock/intercept any method on .NET.

-Don't need interfaces, abstract or to be "virtual".
+Don't need interfaces, abstract or be "virtual".

 Nitter is just a abstraction for [Jitex](https://github.com/Hitmasu/Jitex).